Paddock whispers: News ticker on all the important paddock topics from the Formula E tests in Valencia

 >>> Test race on Tuesday afternoon

-[10/26 | 7:40 pm] On Tuesday, 28 October, a special highlight is scheduled for the afternoon at the Circuit Ricardo Tormo: A test race is scheduled to take place there at around 14:10 (CET).
-According to information from FE Notebook, the race will last 27 laps and the pit boost will also be used.
+[10/26 | 7:40 pm] On Tuesday, 28 October, a special highlight is scheduled for the afternoon at the Circuit Ricardo Tormo: A test race is scheduled to take place at around 14:00 (CET).
+The race is supposed to be 27 laps long and the pit boost will also be used.

 >>> Moving driver intros in season 12?